PaycheckCalculatorOnline logo

 Gross Pay vs Net Pay: The Real Difference

-Gross pay is the salary number your employer quotes when making a job offer.
-Net pay (take-home pay) is the amount that actually appears in your bank account.
-The gap between these two numbers surprises most people.
+Gross pay is the salary number your employer puts on the offer letter.
+Net pay (take-home pay) is what actually shows up in your bank account.
+The gap between those two numbers is what catches people off guard — especially when they're building a budget for the first time.

 - Gross pay: $75,000/year ($6,250/month)